 I got into TV news because I love being able to give a voice to those who wouldn’t normally have one.

 I’m no stranger to the Midwest, starting off my TV News career in Fort Wayne at FOX 55, working as a reporter before being promoted to weekend news anchor and being nominated for an Emmy award.
 I eventually moved to NBC15 in Madison, Wisconsin, where I was a main anchor and helped get my station to the number one spot in town.
 From NBC15 I moved to CBS21 in Harrisburg, PA, where I was a part of the Emmy-award winning news team there.

 I also was the host of a show there called “Housecalls”, a weekly show where I teamed up with a local hardware store and showed the audience how to accomplish various around-the-home projects.

 Though it’s hard to pick just one, one of the most memorable stories was my report on “Revenge Porn” in Madison.
 Revenge porn, a non-consensual posting of racy photographs and videos online, was made illegal in Wisconsin after my report on it came out.
-Local lawmakers there took notice of my report, a bill was proposed and soon after it become law.
-I won an award for the report as well.
+Local lawmakers there took notice of my report, a bill was proposed and soon after it become law, also securing an award for for my report.